Prepayment Penalty Calculator

 Educational illustration

 This calculator models the prepayment penalty under the inputs you provide.
 It is for educational illustration and estimates only.
 Verify the exact terms, penalty rates, and applicable conditions in your mortgage offer before making any financial decision.
-Lenders may apply different formulas or conditions; always confirm with your lender before acting.
+Lenders may apply different formulas or conditions, and the lender confirms the exact terms that apply.

 Inputs